Zyrakia/Zyrakia/README.md

 #### <a href="https://zyrakia.github.io">Personal Website</a>

 Hi!
 I'm Ole, a high school student with a passion for programming, specifically web development.<br>
-I go by Zyrakia online on practically every platform, so I'm not hard to find.<br>
 Everything on here is pretty old, and pretty bad, give me a few years and I'll remake it all and fix it up.

 ## Intro